If a picture tells a thousand words, then a video can surely tell a million, right?

 You’ve got to admit, it’s a bit more eye-catching (and of course, it was made with Biteable!)

-Want to make your own Facebook cover video?
-We’ll walk you through.
+Want to find out how to make your own Facebook cover video?
+We’ll walk you through it!

 You can upload a cover video just as you would a still image, and you can either choose from videos you’ve already shared on Facebook or upload your own.